ShinkyuMartialArts/gocardless-pro/README.md

 # Overview

-## Work In Progress

-This package is in very early development and lots of things may change!
-Please explore the source and test cases to get a clearer understanding.
-Also make sure you sign up to GoCardless Pro and read their documentation.

-> Take a look in the examples folder to get started
+This is a fork from Sneek/gocardless-pro.
+All credit to Sneek for providing the base for this project.
+The Shinkyu version includes features such as support for webhooks, events, subscriptions, refunds and payouts.

+## GoCardless API Version

+The api version supported is 2015-07-06 and documentation can be found here: [developer.gocardless.com/pro/2015-07-06] (https://developer.gocardless.com/pro/2015-07-06/)

 ## Installation

-The recommended way to install GoCardless Pro is with `Composer <http://getcomposer.org>`_.
+The recommended way to install GoCardless Pro is with `Composer <http://getcomposer.org>`.
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.